google/pts-bot/doc/overview.md

   compatibility layer allowing to run Windows applications on POSIX OS such as Linux.

-* **It emulates the Bluetooth communication between the PTS and the DUT using Rootcanal**, a virtual Bluetooth Controller built for AOSP, removing the need for a physical communication.
+* **It can emulate the Bluetooth communication between the PTS and the DUT using Rootcanal**, a virtual Bluetooth Controller built for AOSP, removing the need for a physical communication.
 HCI calls on the DUT are routed to Rootcanal instead of the Bluetooth chip.

 * **It automates commands to the DUT through Bluetooth test interfaces (gRPC)** exposed by each layer of the Bluetooth stack.
-A translation layer is built to convert the PTS Man Machine Interface (MMI) to gRPC, removing the need for a human operator.
+A translation layer is built to convert the actions on the DUT requested by the PTS through its Man Machine Interfaces (MMIs) to gRPC, removing the need for a human operator.

 ### Goals